daniestevez/ldpc-toolbox/README.md

 # ldpc_toolbox

-A crate with utilities to aid in LDPC code design.
+A Rust crate with utilities to aid in LDPC code design.

 ## License